krixlion/dev_forum-auth/docs/Features.md

 Each token's random string is used to lookup token's related JWT and is effectively it's `jti` (JWT ID).

 Each token contains a CRC32 checksum to reject poorly forged fakes without making additional DB lookups.
+The checksum is appended to the source string and the result is encoded using unpadded Base64URL.

+A prefix is added for readability. `df` stands for dev_forum.

 #### Opaque token generation example:
 a token ID of `aaaaaaaaaaaa` will result in: